The sounds of the

 Through the second story window, I heard a mother and her child screaming.

-I had heard this scream many times before, but it never failed to touch my heart.
+I had heard this scream many times before, but it never failed to touch my

 I sprang into action,